Salt and health

-Research suggests adults should consume no more than 6g of salt per day, which is the equivalent of 1 teaspoon.
+Research suggests adults should consume no more than 6g of salt per day - equivalent to 1 teaspoon.
 Children should consume even less:

 Children 11 and over, 6g per day